I never thought I’d consult a professional resume writer, but now it seems like my best option.

-I have begun to feel that I am losing ground by the day.
-The stress sometimes makes me doubt myself, and certainly, my choices.
-I’m soldiering on but, the longer I look for a “real” job, the less confident I am that I will find one.
+Today I continue to look for work in my field and to freelance.
+I do temp work, some of which is actually fun.
+But lately I feel like I am losing ground.
+The stress sometimes makes me doubt myself and my career choices.
+I am soldiering on, but the longer I look for a new job, the less confident I am.

 I know that I am not alone.
 Long-term unemployment is very difficult to recover from.
 Many job seekers simply “made the mistake of losing their job at the wrong time.”
 Like them, I voluntarily left the workforce to address family responsibilities.
 And this is the effect: HR directors with big stacks of resumes can reduce the pile if they simply screen out long-term job seekers like me.